ca33r0n1/Project-Kube-Cloud/README.md

 `servertype` It's the type of the server.
 This will either be `game`,`proxy` or `software`.

 `servergroup` is what we use to group the files in a set folder to help keep the static web server tidy.
-Current examples are currently `squidgame`, `proxy` `squidgame-hub` and `quickmatch`.
+Current examples are currently `hub`, `proxy` `game` and `software`.

-`jenkinskey` This is a very important variable that must be filled if you want to be able to automatically download the latest version of files directly from our CI [Jenkins](https://jenkins.auraside.com).
+`jenkinskey` This is a very important variable that must be filled if you want to be able to automatically download the latest version of files directly from our CI [Jenkins](https://jenkins.dev-ops.tips).
 ## Deployment

 To deploy this image to our cloud you will either need to request access from @Ca330rn1 or use one of the secrets that are stored in the Kuberneties cluster.